Garage Beer just launched its season-long "American Summer" push that comes with music, giveaways, and a partnership with Utz Cheese Balls.

 Nostalgia as a Distribution Strategy

-Memory is often used by brands to create an emotional bridge between their consumers, which is why Garage Beer built its campaign like a chain reaction.
+Brands often use memory to create an emotional bridge with their consumers, and Garage Beer built its campaign like a chain reaction.

-The song gives it an entry point, the Bronco giveaway gives it reach, and the Beer Bowl activation gives people something to film and share.
+The song gives the campaign an entry point, the Bronco giveaway gives it reach, and the Beer Bowl activation gives people something to film and share.

 Each piece is designed to travel differently.

-The campaign is structured to show up in multiple feeds in different ways while still pointing back to the same summer theme.
+The campaign shows up in multiple feeds in different ways while still pointing back to the same summer theme.

 Here are some considerations for brands pursuing nostalgia-heavy, entertainment-led campaigns: